 Landmarks in Rostrevor

 Among the beautiful landmarks in Rostrevor we visited is St Bronagh’s Church (Cillbhronaigh in Irish).
 It is situated in the Kilbroney Graveyard.
-It is a beautiful edifice with lofty tower and pinnacles.
+It is a beautiful edifice with a lofty tower and pinnacles.
 The ruins of the old church are located on the Hilltown-road, about half a mile north-east of the Rostrevor village, where a white bell, from the 6th century, and a stony cross known as kilbroney Celtic High Cross, dating back to the 8th century, were found in the adjacent chapel yard years ago.

 St Bronagh’s Bell is now displayed at the local Catholic Church in the area.
 Folklore entails that prayers will be answered if you pray to Bronagh and ring the bell three times.
-Even though no written historical records of St Bronagh’s life survived, she sets an excellent example of faith and devotion for the Irish people.
+Even though no written historical records of St Bronagh’s life survived, she sets an excellent example of the faith and devotion of the Irish people.
 She was known as the Virgin of Glen-Seichis (the ancient name for the now-called parish of Kilbroney, who bore different denominations throughout history).

 Back to the cross, it is 8.2 feet high, covered with fine, intricate, low relief fretwork, more reminiscent of metal or manuscripts than stone.
-It goes back to the eighth century and is thought to mark St Bronagh’s grave.
+It dates back to the eighth century and is thought to mark St Bronagh’s grave.
 Another cross in the Kilbroney Graveyard is a small granite cross, surrounded by shrubs.

 The Hidden Bell of Bronagh

-The Hidden Bell of Bronagh is one of the things found in Kilbroney, Rostrevor.
+The Hidden Bell of Bronagh is one of the many interesting things found in Kilbroney, Rostrevor.
 After the decease of the convent, a bell could be heard ringing on stormy nights.
 A legend says that this ringing was a warning to seafarers on Carlingford Lough.
-It was also suggested that the ringing came from the old graveyard, whereas another tales attributed it to stories of fairies and banshees.
+It was also suggested that the ringing came from the old graveyard, whereas another tale attributed it to stories of fairies and banshees.

 The bell was only discovered in 1839 when a big storm hit the countryside, causing extensive damage to buildings and trees, including an old tree in the Kilbroney Graveyard, which fell and a bell was found within its split trunk.
 The bell is said to have belonged to St Bronagh and was used to summon the nuns for prayers.
 We can find the bell now in the Catholic Church in Rostrevor.